 2.6.
 The import and export of print copies of the films programmed by direct invitation of QL or QP is to be paid in full by the festivals, unless the print is in transit between other festivals, in which case QL and QP will only pay for either the import or the export duties of the print, but never both.

 2.7.
 No cuts or changes in any film will be made for its public screening, for any reason.
 Each film will be screened in the best technical conditions available.

 ARTICLE THREE | FILM SUBMISSION

 3.3.
-Films submitted after the deadline set every year by QL and QP for film submission (postage date) may not be accepted for selection to that year’s programs.
-Exceptionally, by request to the Festivals Artistic Director, submitted films may be accepted after this deadline.
+Films submitted physically after the deadline set every year by QL and QP for film submission (postage date) may not be accepted for selection to that year’s programs.
+Exceptionally, by request to the festivals’ artistic director, submitted films may be accepted after this deadline.

 3.4.
-QL and QP accept preview copies in DVD (any region), password-protected internet viewing or downloadable file.
-Regardless of being selected or not for the QL or QP programs, physical preview copies will not be returned, and will be added to the Festivals archive.
+QL and QP accept preview copies in DVD (any region), and preferably password-protected internet viewing or downloadable file.
+Regardless of being selected or not for the QL or QP programs, physical preview copies will not be returned, and will be added to the festivals’ archive.